Expert medical and surgical care in Thailand

 Can Fibroids Grow Back After Surgery?

-New fibroids can develop over time, with studies reporting recurrence rates of approximately 15 to 30 percent within five years.
-This is new fibroid growth, not regrowth of removed fibroids.
-Younger women have higher recurrence rates.
-Monitoring strategies and whether hormonal management is appropriate are covered during follow-up.
+New fibroids can develop over time.
+This is new fibroid growth, not regrowth of removed fibroids, and younger women are more likely to develop them.1 Monitoring strategies and whether hormonal management is appropriate are covered during follow-up.

 Planning Your Trip to Thailand for Fibroid Removal